 Do inspectors receive special training?

-Inspectors go through an intensive 14-week training period at the École nationale de police du Québec.
+Inspectors already undergo intensive 14-week training period at the École nationale de police du Québec.
+To obtain the special constable designation, they will have to complete an additional module.

 Must I identify myself if an inspector asks me to do so?